Viswasam: Plot

 In addition to being a businessman, the story's hero protagonist Thookudurai is a well-respected chieftain of his village Koduvilarpatti in Theni.
 After ten years, a festival is set to occur at the village's temple.

 Thookudurai's family and friends have been longing to see Thookudurai's wife and daughter.
 After much deliberation, Thookudurai decides to travel to Mumbai to meet them.
 During the journey, Thookudurai's uncles, Merit and Rosamani, are upset over Thookudurai's current life and reminisce about his life.

-Past: Thookudurai used to be a happy-go-lucky man and a owner of a rice mill in his village & used violent ways to deal with problems.
+Past: Thookudurai used to be a happy-go-lucky man and an owner of a rice mill in his village & used violent ways to deal with problems.
 While chasing a few goons, he stumbled across a doctor named Niranjana, who witnesses his actions, lodges a case against him.
 When he saw Niranjana, he immediately falls for her and he surrenders to the police.
 Later, Niranjana was forced to release Thookudurai after Aavudaiyappan threatens to close her medical camp unless she pays him.
 After fighting the goons, Thooku Durai relocates Niranjana's camp to his rice mill.
 Niranjana realizes her love for Thooku Durai and she proposes to him, which he accepts after some consideration.
 Thookudurai and Niranjana marry and lead a happy life, but Niranjana is disturbed by Thookudurai's involvement in feuds.
 Soon, Niranjana gets pregnant and is accepted to one of the most exceptional pharmaceutical programs, which she refuses for Thookudurai.

 After their daughter, Swetha, is born, Niranjana leaves out of town, after getting a promise from Thookudurai not to bring Swetha to any fights.
 On the way to pick up Niranjana from Railway Station, Aavudaiyappan, picks up a fight with Thookudurai.
-Thookudurai finds Niranjana at home, and Swetha passes due to the fight.
+Thookudurai finds Niranjana at home, and Swetha passes out due to the fight.
 After rushing to the emergency ward, Swetha survives but Niranjana gets infuriated at Thookudurai and tells him to stay away from her and her daughter.
 Niranjana and Swetha leave the village to the city.